maxcelant/deploy-microservices-istio/README.md

-# Istio Microservice Kubernetes Sample
+# Deploy Microservices in Kubernetes

 Quickly deploys three microservices to different environments of your choice.